OctopusDeploy/blog/blog/2022-02/best-practices-spaces/index.md

  - Spaces
 ---

 The Octopus Spaces feature helps you organize and secure your projects, environments, and infrastructure and control which team members can access them.
+They are a useful alternative to installing multiple Octopus Deploy instances.

 In this post, you'll learn how to use spaces effectively to organize your deployments.

 ## An overview of spaces

 Spaces are partitions that create hard walls in your Octopus Server.
 Deployment resources assigned to a space cannot be seen or used from another space.
-An Octopus Administrator can give full responsibility for managing each space to a Space Manager, which can reduce the workload for the administrator.
+You can use spaces instead of creating multiple instances of Octopus Deploy, with each space being self-contained.

 The following items are scoped to a space: